McKinley Accelerated/Explorer Program (MAEP)

 - Opportunities for self-directed, elective courses

-- Hands-on experiences allowing for deeper understanding
+- Hands-on experiences allow for a deeper understanding

 - Service-learning projects

-- Project-Based learning in every subject area
+- Project-Based Learning in every subject area